bgittel/The_Many_Faces_of_Modernity_Critique/README.md

 This repository contains data and code to support the paper <br/>
-"Beyond Genre: Literary Critics’ Ascriptions of Modernity Critique and their Textual Correlates" <br/>
+"The Many Faces of Modernity Critique: From Scholarly Attribution to Textual Evidence" <br/>
 by Benjamin Gittel and Keli Du